David Rautio

-David Rautio (born July 29, 1985) is a Swedish professional ice hockey goaltender.
-He is currently playing for SCL Tigers in the National League (NL).
+David Rautio (born July 29, 1985) is a Swedish professional former ice hockey goaltender.
+He last played for Skellefteå AIK in the Swedish Hockey League.

 Playing career

 Rautio played youth hockey and has played a large part of his professional career with his hometown club, Luleå HF, of the then Elitserien.
 He joined Linköping from Luleå, on a two-year contract on April 16, 2014.

 Rautio played three seasons with Brynäs IF before leaving as a free agent following the 2018–19 season.
 On 23 April 2019, he returned for a third stint with original club, Luleå HF, signing a two-year contract.
 During the 2020–21 season, Rautio would transfer for a second stint with Linköping HC.

 On 24 April 2022, Rautio extended his career in the SHL, by agreeing to a one-year contract with Timrå IK for the 2022–23 season.
 Assuming backup duties, Rautio made just 5 appearances with Timrå IK before opting to leave and sign for the remainder of the season with Swiss NL club, SCL Tigers, on 9 February 2023.